raistefintel/intelpython.github.io/docs/source/IDP_GSG.md

 ## Offline Installer
 1. To download the Intel® Distribution for Python*, visit [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-python-download.html) and choose the installation method of your choice.
-2. Run the following commands to install on respective platform:
+2. Run the following commands to install on the respective platform:

 **Linux installation (Interactive)**
-Note that the file name must be changed to how to appears in your downloads folder.
+Note that the file name must be changed to how it appears in your downloads folder.
 ```bash
 bash ~/intelpython3-202X.X.X.sh
 ```